radical-cybertools/radical.entk/doc/examples/bagoftasks/bag_of_tasks.rst

 Run Locally
 ===========

-.. warning:: In order to run this example, you need access to a MongoDB server and
-             set the ``RADICAL_PILOT_DBURL`` in your environment accordingly.
-             The format is ``mongodb://hostname:port``.
-Read more about it MongoDB in chapter :ref:`envpreparation`.

 **Step 1:** View and download the example sources :ref:`below <example_source_bag_of_tasks>`.

 **Step 2:** Run this example with ``RADICAL_ENTK_VERBOSE`` set to ``REPORT``.::